 “To me it’s a down payment of what I owe NCCU, particularly in the area of journalism,” he said.

-The McNeills previously established the Tommy and Gail McNeill Journalism Award, which gave an annual $100 award to a Campus Echo student and have donated to the university on multiple occasions in the past.
+The McNeills previously established the Tommy and Gail McNeill Journalism Award, which gave an annual $100 award to a Campus Echo student.
+They have also donated to the university on multiple occasions in the past.

 “I think it is an amazing thing for our department and for the students in our journalism concentration, specifically in the Campus Echo,” Hall said.